 The existing range of iMacs starts at £899 ($1,099) for the 21.5-inch 1080p model, rising to £1,199 ($1,499) for the 4K model and £1,449 ($1,799) for the 27-inch variant.

-There's little doubt that Apple will stick to the existing pricing tiers, which were introduced when the company first launched the 'cheaper' iMac back in June 2014.
+There's little doubt that Apple will stick to the existing pricing tiers, especially considering IBM's comments on the long-term affordability of Mac usage, which were introduced when the company first launched the 'cheaper' iMac back in June 2014.

 Will it be Intel's Kaby Lake or AMD Zen for iMac 2016?